AI Knows Best? The Paradox of Expertise, AI-Reliance, and Performance in Educational Tutoring Decision-Making Tasks: Method

-We use the No AI control group as a baseline to compare users' performance with and without AI.
-Moreover, we use the AI label-only control group to compare users' performance and reliance with different types of AI explanations.
+We use the No AI group as a \textbf{baseline} to compare users' performance with and without AI.
+Moreover, we use the AI label-only control group to compare users' performance and reliance on different types of AI explanations.